Why information grows and the atlas of economic complexity.

 This reasoning forms the underlying theory of the Economic Complexity Index (ECI).
 The ECI is a recursive measure for technological capabilities that is derived from the topological structure of the network that links countries through the flow of traded products and provides a new interpretation for economic development and competitiveness.
 The ECI received much attention in the recent literature on complexity, trade and economic development and is a nice application of complexity methods in economics.

-It is a very relevant material as it shows the application of complexity and network methods to the study of trade, development and economic evolution.
+This is a very relevant content as it shows the application of complexity and network methods to the study of trade, development and economic evolution.
 It is also scientifically relevant as a theoretical underpinning of the rather mechanical (statistical physics) measure of ECI.
-Lastly, this video is rather short and a longer version can be found here!
+Note that this video is rather short and a longer version can be found here!